 Magento is a popular ecommerce platform for developing highly-customized online stores.
 It’s open source and now belongs to the Adobe group.
 It also offers a paid and hosted version with the price depending on the Gross Sales Revenue (GSR).

 The company supports a headless commerce system and GraphQL as an API.
-You’ll need at least Magento version 2.3 to access this functionality.
+You’ll need to upgrade Magento to version 2.3 at least to access this functionality.
 You can also build a progressive web application with a ready-made PWA Studio.

 2. Shopify Plus